dabico/pyrefac/README.md

 {
   "class": "EllipsoidTool",
   "function": "plotEllipsoid",
-  "comment": "Plots an ellipsoid based on the provided center, radii, and rotation matrix.
-Allows plotting with custom color and transparency settings."
+  "comment": "Plots an ellipsoid based on the provided center, radii, and rotation matrix.\nAllows plotting with custom color and transparency settings."
 }
 ```